karstenw/Cactus-opml-Outliner/README.md

 ### files, outlines and tables ###
 - open file (opml)
+- open document via open event or by dragging files to the dock icon
 - open url (opml)
 - open outline from outline node (opml & rss)
 - new outline